-Many couples are like Tim and Samantha - they’ve never talked through and agreed on their plan for how family needs will be balanced with each one's personal wants.
+Many couples are like Tim and Samantha, they’ve never talked through and agreed on a plan for how family needs will be balanced with each one's personal wants.
 The lack of an acknowledged plan is a breeding ground for resentment, anger, and hurt to grow.

 Football season has brought out another problem in Tim and Samantha's marriage, their inability to negotiate conflicts.
 Many couples lack the skills to talk about differing viewpoints with understanding, respective and love.

-Can Tim enjoy watching football and still be a partner with Samantha in keeping the household running?
+So, can Tim enjoy watching football and still be a partner with Samantha in keeping the household running?
 Yes, he can, even though he told me he doesn't see how it's possible with all that he thinks she wants him to do.